MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-node-sign-in-sign-out.md

 - `Enter_the_Application_Id_Here` with the Application (client) ID of the app you registered earlier.

-- `Enter_the_Tenant_Subdomain_Here` and replace it with the Directory (tenant) subdomain.
+- `Enter_the_Tenant_Subdomain_Here` and replace it with the external Directory (tenant) subdomain.
 For example, if your tenant primary domain is `contoso.onmicrosoft.com`, use `contoso`.
-If you don't have your tenant name, learn how to [read your tenant details](how-to-create-external-tenant-portal.md#get-the-external-tenant-details).
+If you don't have your tenant name, learn how to [read your tenant details](how-to-create-external-tenant-portal.md#get-the-external-tenant-details). **This value is required only for external tenant**.

 - `Enter_the_Client_Secret_Here` with the app secret value you copied earlier.

+- `Enter_the_Graph_Endpoint_Here` with the Microsoft Graph API cloud instance that your app will call.
+USe the value *https://graph.microsoft.com/* (include the trailing forward-slash)

 If you use the *.env* file to store your configuration information: